ebikatsudon/VTubeStudio/Live2D-Items.md

 There are no limits to what a Live2D item can be, so you could even load fully modeled Live2D models or use this to load multiple instances of your main Live2D model.
 However, loading multiple big/complex models will definitely freeze the app for a couple seconds when loading and having many big models active in the scene may not work well unless you have a strong CPU.

-Generally, it’s recommended to only use simple Live2D models as Live2D items, such as glasses, drinks, ears, etc.
+Generally, it's recommended to only use simple Live2D models as Live2D items, such as glasses, drinks, ears, etc.

 Specifically, it is recommended to not use Live2D texture map resolutions higher than 1024 or 2048 for your Live2D items to ensure a smooth experience.